How to recover from burnout

 Finding your Ikigai (the Japanese concept of purpose) can be a great start to explore this idea.
 Living in this manner allows us to understand which direction to take, like a lighthouse guiding a ship.
 This philosophy can help prevent burnout and also aid your recovery as you act with clarity, and consciousness and partake in activities that naturally energise you.

 How often are you aware of your breathing?
 Is it deep or shallow?
 Clinical Hypnotherapist Gail Marra says that conscious or mindful breathing allows us to slow down and breathe deeper and slower.
 This process delivers more oxygen to our cells and organs, which helps our body out of 'fight and flight' mode, and into a position of recovering from burnout.

 If you're wondering how to fix burnout, especially as a parent, implementing mindful moments in your day is a useful tool.
 Find a quiet space each morning and evening to practice conscious breathing.
 Breath in through your nose, gently and count to seven, taking the breath deep into the abdomen.
 Then breathe out from your mouth in a very slow and controlled manner.
 Try this for around five minutes.
-This state of relaxation will help reduce stress levels and help you think more clearly.
+This state of relaxation will contribute to you feeling calmer and help you think more clearly.

 It can be frustrating figuring out how to get over burnout and that anger can become directed at yourself.
 Instead, try taking a self-compassionate approach.

 It is often our appraisal of events in life that determine whether or not they are good or bad.
 This appraisal then creates a broader story and becomes a memory, which can often be partial truth.
 We all have two lenses in which to view the world; a positive and a negative lens, and they are always present to us.